Cartan structure equations and Levi-Civita connection in noncommutative geometry: Introduction

-The problem of defining connections on tensor products modules is nontrivial.
-In the literature it is usually overcome constraining the connection to be a bimodule connection \cite{D-VM96}.
-For approaches to Levi-Civita connections along these lines see \cite{Majid}, \cite{BGL1}, \cite{BGL2}, \cite{Weber} and references therein.
-This method leads to constrain the possible metrics $\g$, typically requiring $\g$ to be in the center of the bimodule $\Omega(A)\otimes_A\Omega(A)$ ($a\g=\g a$ for all $a\in A$).
-For a selected class of noncommutative algebras on the other hand it is possible to overcome this contraint on the metric.
-In case of $\mathbb{R}^n$ with Moyal-Weyl noncommutativity the Levi-Civita connection of an arbitray symmetric metric was constructed in \cite{NCG1} using a noncommutative Koszul formula (see also \cite[\S 3.4, \S 8.5]{book}).
-A similar result holds on the noncommutative torus \cite{Rosenberg}.
+For a selected class of noncommutative algebras on the other hand it is possible to relax this centrality contraint on the metric and consider $\g$ just as a (properly defined symmetric) element in $\Omega(A)\otimes_A\Omega(A)$.
+As said, this is relevant when $\g$ is seen as a dynamical field, so that for example $a\g$ is also a metric for any invertible $a\in A$.
+In case of $\mathbb{R}^n$ with Moyal-Weyl noncommutativity the Levi-Civita connection of an arbitrary symmetric metric was constructed in \cite{NCG1} using a noncommutative Koszul formula (see also \cite[\S 3.4, \S 8.5]{book}).
+A similar result holds for the noncommutative torus \cite{Rosenberg}.
 These results and those in \cite{Arnlind} rely on the existence of (undeformed) derivations of the noncommutative algebra $A$ generating the $A$-module of vector fields (dual to that of one forms).
-A generalization via local charts in the deformation quantization context is in \cite{AC}.
+A generalization via local charts with Moyal-Weyl noncommutativity is in \cite{AC} in the deformation quantization context.

-In this paper we consider arbitrary pseudo-Riemmannian metrics $\g$ and avoid the requirement of preferred derivations.
-We study noncommutative algebras $A$ endowed with a representation of a triangular Hopf algebra $H$, i.e., $H$-module algebras $A$.
-If the noncommutativity is compatible with the braiding given by the triangular structure these algebras are called braided commutative or quasi commutative.
-Examples include the noncommutative torus, the Connes-Landi spheres \cite{CLandi} and more generally the noncommutative algebras obtained from Drinfeld twists of commutative ones.
-Indeed, this paper is inpired by \cite{NCG2} where the noncommutative differential geometry associated with Drinfeld twists was pioneered.
-The present setting is however independent form twisting commutative geometries.
-For example it applies whenever $A$ is a cotriangular Hopf algebra.
+In these examples the noncommutative algebra $A$ is endowed with a representation of a triangular Hopf algebra $H$ and the noncommutativity is compatible with the braiding $\tau$ given by the triangular structure.
+Triangularity of $H$ implies that $\tau$ is a representation of the permutation group.
+We shall call these algebras braided commutative $H$-module algebras, they are commutative algebras $A$ in the category of $H$-module algebras with $H$ triangular.
+Besides noncommutative tori and Connes-Landi spheres \cite{CLandi}, belong to this class the algebras studied in \cite{CDV}, the noncommutative algebras obtained from Drinfeld twists of commutative ones and cotriangular Hopf algebras (see \cite{EG} for their classification in the finite dimensional case).